ciclope-microFE/ciclope/README.md

 import ciclope
 ```
 #### Image pre-processing
-`ciclope.utils` contain functions that help you read and pre-process a 3D image for FE model generation.
+`ciclope.utils` contains functions that help you read and pre-process 3D datasets for FE model generation.
 You can skip this and use `ciclope` with 3D data as [`numpy.ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html), or directly with a 3D [`meshio`](https://github.com/nschloe/meshio) object.

 Read 3D CT dataset stored as stack of TIFFs:
 ```python